-Firefighters must maintain a six minute travel time during their designated on-call, available time.
+Firefighters must maintain an eight-minute travel time during their designated on-call, available time.
 Department rules prohibit tobacco use while on duty.

 Minnesota law allows for the public sale, possession and use of a limited number of consumer fireworks.
 Permitted items include sparklers, spark emitting cone sand tubes and novelty items like snakes and party poppers.

 Fireworks may not be used on public property , such as parks, roads, alleys, schools or government property.
 You must be at least 18 years old to purchase fireworks.
 Retailers are required to check photo identification.
 The sale, possession or use of fireworks may occur throughout the year.